-The performance-based Red Hat Certified Engineer (RHCE) exam for Red Hat Enterprise Linux 8 (EX294) tests your knowledge and skill in managing multiple systems using Red Hat® Ansible® Engine and executing common system administration tasks across a number of systems with Ansible.
+The performance-based Red Hat Certified Engineer (RHCE) exam for Red Hat Enterprise Linux 8 (EX294) tests your knowledge and skill in managing multiple systems using Red Hat® Ansible® Automation Platform and executing common system administration tasks across a number of systems with Ansible.
 The skills tested in this exam are the foundation for system administration across many Red Hat products.

 - Experienced Red Hat Enterprise Linux system administrators seeking validation of their skills or require a certification either by their organization or based on a mandate (DoD 8570 directive)

 - Students who have taken Red Hat System Administration III: Linux Automation (RH294) and are on the path to becoming a Red Hat Certified Engineer (RHCE)

 - Students who are on the path to becoming a Red Hat Certified Architect (RHCA)

 - Systems administrators who want to demonstrate competency in managing multiple systems

 - IT professionals who work in a DevOps environment and want to demonstrate competency in automating part of their workload

 - Red Hat Certified Engineers who are noncurrent or who are about to become noncurrent and wish to recertify as RHCEs

 - Have either taken both Red Hat System Administration I - RHEL 8 (RH124) and Red Hat System Administration II - RHEL 8 (RH134) or RHCSA Rapid Track Course - RHEL 8 (RH199), or have comparable work experience as a system administrator on Red Hat Enterprise Linux

 - Have taken Red Hat Enterprise Linux Automation with Ansible (RH294) or have comparable work experience